philipeleandro/philipeleandro/README.md

 ### Hi there 👋 I'm Philipe Leandro.
 ### 👨🏻‍💻 About Me

-Brazilian, Single, 25 years old.
+Brazilian, 26 years old and ruby on rails developer.

 - I am graduated in Civil Engineering (Centro Universitário Paraíso - UniFAP);
 - Based in Brazil;
 - Ruby on rails Developer.
+- Working on Vindi - Developer

 ### 🛠️ Skills
 - 💎 Ruby on Rails;